 2.5 The arbitration will be deemed to have been commenced on the date on which JAMS International receives the Request for Arbitration.
-Such request may be via email transmission as set forth in Article 3.
+Such Request may be filed by email transmission as set forth in Article 4.

-3.1 Unless prohibited by the law of the place of arbitration, at the option of the filing party, the Request for Arbitration may be filed with the Administrator in electronic form with the requisite number of paper copies sent on the same date by courier service, facsimile or post.
+4.1 Unless prohibited by the law of the seat of the arbitration, or otherwise agreed to by the parties, at the option of the filing party, the Request for Arbitration may be filed with the Administrator in electronic form with the requisite number of paper copies sent on the same date by courier service, facsimile or post.